 READERS' POLLS >>>

-Kate Bush has crafted many CLASSIC albums, but which one is YOUR favorite?
+PJ Harvey has crafted many memorable albums, but which one is YOUR favorite?

-De La Soul have crafted many CLASSIC albums, but which one is YOUR favorite?
+Aimee Mann has crafted many memorable albums, but which one is YOUR favorite?

-Foo Fighters have crafted many memorable albums, but which one is YOUR favorite?
+Red Hot Chili Peppers have crafted many classic albums, but which one is YOUR favorite?

 Kate brings a fresh perspective and unbridled passion for music to the Albumism team, and we could not be more thrilled to introduce her to our community of music lovers.